katahiromz/ReactOS-JPN-Package/README.txt

-These msgothic.ttc and msmincho.ttc font files of there are not Windows stuffs.
+These font files not Windows stuffs.